KacieAhmed/Alchemy-TakeHome/README.md

 **After the London Upgrade (or EIP-1559), gas fees are now calculated differently**.
 For the sake of optimization, gas is now calculated with the formula *gas fees = gas spent * (base fees + priority fees)*.

-The base fee is decided natively by the Ethereum network on a per block basis based on the demand for block space.
+The **base fee** is decided natively by the Ethereum network on a per block basis based on the demand for block space.
 In essence, the base fee represents the minimum price required to get your transaction included within a block.
-The priority fee is a tip you can pay to the miners to futher incentivize them to include your transaction on the blockchain.
+The **priority fee** is a tip you can pay to the miners to futher incentivize them to include your transaction on the blockchain.
 The higher your tip, the faster your transaction will be executed.

+Now that you understand the basics, let's demonstrate how to get gas prices in the new EIP-1559 standard.
+Follow along and code with us!

 ### Step 1

 ### Step 2